 If you are interested in joining us, check out our Careers page.

-Harbinder Dhillon is the President of Richmond Steel Recycling, reporting to Regional President at Sims Metal Management, Steve Shinn, on the overall performance of the company.
+Harbinder Dhillon is the President of Richmond Steel Recycling, reporting to Michael Movases President at Sims Metal Management – North America Metals, on the overall performance of the company.

-Harbinder joined Richmond Steel in 1990 and worked throughout the organization in roles ranging from scale operator, safety officer, buyer, operations supervisor and accounting clerk.
+Harbinder joined Richmond Steel in 1990 and has held various roles with the company.
 He completed his studies at the British Columbia Institute of Technology in finance and accounting in 1987.
 Harbinder values the importance of continuous learning, from further education as well as through people.

-With over twenty-five years of experience in the industry, Harbinder has seen it all.
+With over twenty-five years of experience in the industry, he has seen the industry evolve from a machinery focus to a technology focus.
 He is constantly looking for new ways to improve operations and the lives of his employees.
-He is proud of the evolution at Richmond Steel over the years, both in terms of the skill level of the employees today, as well as their future potential.
+He is proud to be a part of an amazing team of people that serve to preserve the world for future generations.